8.3 National strategy on creativity and culture for young people

-The ninth strategic goal of the National Youth Strategy 2015-2025 (Nacionalna strategija za mlade za period 2015-2025) is dedicated to the consumption of culture and participation of youth in the creation of cultural programmes.
-More details on National Youth Strategy is provided in Chapter 1.3 National youth strategy.Scope and contents
+In January 2023 the Government of Serbia adopted the National Youth Strategy 2023–2030 (SER Nacionalna strategija za mlade za period 2023–2030), which proposes a measure aiming to support the development of aesthetic competences and creativity of young people.
+More details on the National Youth Strategy are provided in Chapter 1.3 National youth strategy.

-- improvement of the regulatory framework, institutional capacities and financing system;
+- Improvement of the regulatory framework, institutional capacities and financing system;

-- development of an investment system in cultural institutions and protection of cultural heritage;
+- Development of an investment system in cultural institutions and protection of cultural heritage;

-- production development, cultural needs and equal participation of citizens in cultural life;
+- Production development, cultural needs and equal participation of citizens in cultural life;

-- promotion of international cooperation and the process of European integration in the field of culture;
+- Promotion of international cooperation and the process of European integration in the field of culture;

-- digitalization in culture.
+- Digitalization in culture.